Skip to Content

 How long will it take to process my record check?

-Most record checks can be completed within 5 business days.
-Processing times may take longer if an applicant has a criminal record or has resided outside of Woodstock within the last 5 years.
+Most record checks can be completed within 10 business days.
+Processing times may take longer if you have a criminal record or if you have resided outside of Woodstock in the last 5 years.

 How will I receive the results of my record check?